 IBCF/TrGW - This function is at the edge of the service provider network and represents the NNI or peering interconnection point between telephone service providers.
 It is the ingress and egress point for SIP calls between providers.

-Authentication Service (STIR-AS) - The SIP application server that performs the function of the authentication service defined in 4474bis.
+Authentication Service (STI-AS) - The SIP application server that performs the function of the authentication service defined in 4474bis.
 It has an HTTPS interface to the Secure Private Key Store (SKS) which stores the secret private key certificate used to create the PASSporT signature.

-Verification Service (STIR-VS) - The SIP application server that performs the function of the verification service defined in 4474bis.
-It has an HTTPS interface to the Certificate Repository that is referenced in the identity header to retrieve the provider public key certificate.
+Verification Service (STI-VS) - The SIP application server that performs the function of the verification service defined in 4474bis.
+It has an HTTPS interface to the Certificate Repository that is referenced in the identity header field to retrieve the provider public key certificate.

-Call Validation Treatment (CVT) - This is a logical function that could be an application server function or a third party application for applying anti-spoofing mitigation techniques once the signature is positively or negatively verified.
+Call Validation Treatment (CVT) - This is a logical function that could be an application server function or a third party application for applying anti-spoofing mitigation techniques once the signature is positively or negatively verified and then provides a response to signal the display response for the end user.

 TN Certificate Repository – This represents the publically accessible store for public key certificates.
 This repository is accessed via an HTTPS interface.

 SKS – Secure Key Store is a logical place to store private keys for the authentication service to access.
-(TODO: investigate distribution of private keys through PKCS#8 objects or through CMS package defined in RFC5958)

-Certificate Provisioning Portal – The telephony certificate authority (CA) validates requests for telephony certificates and sign the originating service provider public certificate.
-The CA provisions and maintains public certificates in the TN-CR.
-The mechanism for validating, signing, and provisioning public certificates is out of scope for this document.
+Certificate Provisioning Portal – The Certificate Authority (CA) or Telephone Authority (TA) equivalent in SHAKEN validates requests for telephony certificates and represents the mechanism the originating service provider uses to get it’s public key certificate signed via CSR.

+TN-CR: The service provider maintains and makes public certificates available in the TN-CR.
+This should be an HTTPS web service that can be validated back to the owner of the public key certificate.

 SHAKEN call flow